wilsonwang371/goat/README.md

 ## Introduction

-GoAlgoTrade is a Go implementation of PyAlgoTrade.
+GoAT(Go Algo Trade) is inspired by PyAlgoTrade.
+It added support for live strategy execution.
 Currently it is under development.

 ## Design

-There are several reasons for me proposing this GoAlgoTrade as a GO alternative of PyAlgoTrade.
+There are several reasons for me proposing this GoAT as a GO alternative of PyAlgoTrade.

 * Python code debugging at runtime is a headache
 * Python is slow